-2101-02 Military Science I
+1101-02 Military Science I

 Organization of the Army and ROTC; Individual Weapons and Marksmanship; United States Army and National Security; and Leadership Laboratory.
-Two classroom hours and one drill hour per week.
-Academic credit: four hours.
+One classroom hour and one drill hour per week.
+Academic credit: one hour per semester.

 2201-02 Military Science II